andrel-exo/account-analytic/analytic_hr_department_restriction/README.rst

 Users will only be able to view plans and analytical accounts linked to their employee's department or those with no department defined.

-Users with the "Invoicing / Billing" permission will be able to view all plans and analytical accounts without restrictions.
+Users with the "Invoicing / Invoicing" permission will be able to view all plans and analytical accounts without restrictions.

 **Table of contents**